grapp1/kw-intern/parflow/docs/parflow_keys.rst

 :default: LineSearch
 .. note::
-    The value must be one of the following options ['LineSearch', 'InexactNewton']
+    The value must be one of the following options: LineSearch, InexactNewton

 Wells